JulienBez/JulienBez.github.io/_pages/about.md

   - /about.html
 ---

-PhD student in NLP at Sorbonne University since 2022, I work on the automatic recognition of unfrozen expressions.
-After obtaining my master's degree in Computer Science and Language at Sorbonne University, I decided to start a PhD under the supervision of [Gaël Lejeune](https://www.lejeunegael.fr/), [Antoine Gautier](https://sup.sorbonne-universite.fr/auteur/antoine-gautier) and [Gilles Siouffi](https://lettres.sorbonne-universite.fr/personnes/gilles-siouffi).
+PhD student in NLP at Sorbonne University since 2022.
+After obtaining my master's degree in Computer Science and Language at Sorbonne University, I decided to start my PhD under the supervision of [Gaël Lejeune](https://www.lejeunegael.fr/), [Antoine Gautier](https://www.linkedin.com/in/antoinegautier/?originalSubdomain=fr) and [Gilles Siouffi](https://lettres.sorbonne-universite.fr/personnes/gilles-siouffi).
+I work on the automatic recognition of unfrozen expressions.

 Interests
 ======

-For the moment, I am interested in the nature of the exchanges between computer science and language science.
+Right now, I'm interested in the nature of the exchanges between computer science and language science.
 Like many people, I think that these two disciplines have a lot to contribute to each other.
 This is one of the lines of thought of my PhD : Can we imagine that by a virtuous circle phenomenon, automated processing can refine the linguistic description at the same time as it allows to adjust the computer tools ?

 What's new
 ======